 New Hampshire has some of the highest closing costs in the United States.
 Let’s put this in perspective.
 The median home price in New Hampshire is $418,400.
 So, the closing costs for seller in New Hampshire typically range from $33,472 to $41,840.
 And, closing costs for buyer in New Hampshire can amount to $20,920 – $25,104.

-» How Much are Closing Costs in New Hampshire: Here’s everything you need to know about the closing costs in New Hampshire for buyers and sellers.
+» What is the Average Closing Costs in New Hampshire: Here’s everything you need to know about the closing costs in New Hampshire for buyers and sellers.

 How to Lower Closing Costs for Seller in New Hampshire?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in New Hampshire.
+If you are putting your house on the market, here are some ways you can reduce the cost of sell a home in New Hampshire.

 1. Opt for a discount broker or a flat fee realtor

-Compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in New Hampshire only charge 3%-4% of the sales price for their services.
-In fact, some low commission realtors offer higher concessions if sellers choose them as their buyer’s agents for their next real estate purchase.
+Compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in New Hampshire in New Hampshire only charge 3%-4% of the sales price for their services.
+In fact, some low-commission realtors offer higher concessions if sellers choose them as their buyer’s agents for their next real estate purchase.

 2. Choose “For Sale By Owner” (FSBO)